-Termination Fee (page
+Termination Fees (page 31)

 Guaranty must pay Union a termination fee of \$2.2 million if the merger agreement is terminated by Union or Guaranty under certain specified circumstances.
-In addition, Union will be required to pay Guaranty up to

-\$750,000 if the merger agreement is terminated by Union or Guaranty under certain specific circumstances.
-These termination and payment circumstances are more fully described on page and in the merger agreement.
+In addition, Union will be required to pay Guaranty up to \$750,000 if the merger agreement is terminated by Union or Guaranty under certain specific circumstances.
+These termination and payment circumstances are more fully described on pages 33 through 35 in the merger agreement.

-Affiliate Agreement (page)
+Affiliate Agreement (page 32)

 The directors and executive officers of Guaranty have entered into an agreement with Union pursuant to which they have agreed individually to vote all of their shares in favor of the merger agreement.
-As of , 2004, such individuals owned shares representing approximately % of the voting power of Guaranty common stock entitled to vote at the special meeting.
+As of March 1, 2004, such individuals owned shares representing approximately 20.48% of the voting power of Guaranty common stock entitled to vote at the special meeting.

-Merger to Take Place in the Second Quarter of 2004 (page)
+Merger to Take Place in the Second Quarter of 2004 (page 24)